 Slow and steady weight loss helps you maintain lean body mass.
 In one study of postmenopausal women published in 2012 in the journal Appetite, one group went on a quick weight loss diet, while the other group went on one designed for slower weight loss.
 Both groups lost weight, but the women who lost weight quickly lost muscle.
 The slow weight loss group experienced some other advantages: Their trigylcerides (a dangerous blood fat) and blood pressures dropped along with their weight.
 High levels of both are some of the symptoms of metabolic syndrome, a potentially pre-diabetic condition.

 3. You’ll stay healthier.

 Unhealthy weight loss generally requires you to seriously restrict calories.
 And when you restrict calories to an unhealthy extent, you’re probably going to miss out on many important nutrients.

-In one pilot study published in Nutrition Journal in 2012, 104 obese people who went on a very low-calorie diet were deficient in a number of vital micronutrients, including vitamins A, E, C, D, folate, iron and calcium, even though their diet was supplemented with vitamins and minerals.
+In one pilot study published in Nutrition Journal in 2012, 104 obese people who went on a very low-calorie diet plan were deficient in a number of vital micronutrients, including vitamins A, E, C, D, folate, iron and calcium, even though their diet plan was supplemented with vitamins and minerals.